 A moisturiser is a cream, lotion or balm that hydrates the skin.
 It also works to lock in moisture and prevents the water from evaporating from your skin.
 This leaves skin supple, soft and healthy.
 Using a moisturiser that is right for your skin type will slow down the signs of ageing and contribute to a more youthful and glowing complexion.

 Moisturisers for Dry Skin

-If your skin is very dry, a day moisturiser may be not enough – make sure you include hydrating products in both your day and night skincare.
+If your skin is very dry, a day moisturiser may not be enough – make sure you include other skincare saviours too like an overnight serum.